 Definitely somewhere on the water, whether on a river, lake, or ocean.
 A structure with LOTS of windows that open or LOTS of windowless openings.
 A location that is secluded or semi-secluded and that is not within a big city.
 A place that is unique (not an apartment, hotel, or conventional home) with a surrounding area that is peaceful, serene, and full of trees and nature.

-What has the Develop with Glamping Hub helped you achieve?
+What has the Glamping Hub helped you achieve?

 What advice would you give to anyone looking to start or improve their own glamping business?